vkWeb/banking-application/README.md

 # School Project - Banking Applications.

-This is a simple banking application for a school project.
+This is a simple and minimalistic banking application for a school project.
+To see the tasks undergoing, please visit the [Projects page](https://www.google.com "Projects page").

-TO DO's;
-- [ ] Refactor the whole source code.
-- [ ] Document the code.
-- [ ] Resolve homescreen bug.
-- [ ] Changing the whole Input mechanism.
-- [ ] Add password protection in transactions.